 This feature is available when used with SuperDoctor 5.
 SuperDoctor 5 is used to notify the user of certain system events.
-For example, you can configure SuperDoctor 5 to provide you with warnings when the system temperature, CPU temperatures, voltages, and fan speeds go beyond a predefined range.
+For example, you can configure SuperDoctor 5 to warn you when the system temperature, CPU temperatures, voltages, or fan speeds go beyond a predefined range.